 Exams and Tests

-The health care provider will perform an exam to look for a loss of functions such as movement or sensation.
+The health care provider will perform a physical exam to look for a loss of functions, such as movement or sensation.

 - CT scan of head or spine